-The Stardew Valley Wiki article on the Seed Maker states that there is a 97.51% chance of producing 1–3 seeds, averaging out to two seeds.
-Considering that the most you could buy a Sweet Gem Berry for is 1,000G and it will sell for 1,850G in the worst-case scenario, you are effectively losing 850G–2,350G in profit every time on average.
+The Stardew Valley Wiki article on the Seed Maker states a 97.51% chance of producing 1–3 seeds, averaging out to two.
+Considering that the most you could buy a Sweet Gem Berry for is 1,000G, and it will sell for 1,850G in the worst-case scenario, you are effectively losing 850G–2,350G in profit every time on average.

 Even if you get three Rare Seeds from one Sweet Gem Berry, all that means is that you've canceled out the profit you've made.
 In the long run, though, the odds are against you.
 You're more likely to lose money than break even.
 It's a bad gamble, so don't do it—sell your Sweet Gem Berries and buy more seeds from the Traveling Cart instead.

-There is one scenario where it might be a better idea to use the Seed Maker: the Greenhouse.
-You see, the Rare Seed only grows once, so you'll have to replace it.
+There is one scenario where using the Seed Maker might be a better idea: the Greenhouse.
+The Rare Seed only grows once, so you'll have to replace it.
 Unfortunately, it could take years to stock up on the seeds since you can only buy them at the Traveling Cart.

-This would be one of those "time is money" kind of situations.
-A Greenhouse can accomodate 108 plants with 16 Quality Sprinklers or 116 plants with Iridium Sprinklers, and it would probably take several in-game years to get that many if you want to exclusively grow Sweet Gem Berries there.
+This would be one of those "time is money" kinds of situations.
+A Greenhouse can accommodate 108 plants with 16 Quality Sprinklers or 116 plants with Iridium Sprinklers, and it would probably take several in-game years to get that many if you want to grow Sweet Gem Berries there exclusively.

 If you want to grow only Sweet Gem Berries in the Greenhouse, here's what you should do: